Best Things to do in Hoi An Ancient Town

 Cam Thanh Village

 Cam Thanh Village is on the outskirts of Hoi An town and is now sprouting up for eco-tourism.
 This place is also great for a homestay.
-You can engage with locals by helping them in paddy farms, picking vegetables, riding a buffalo, water fields or catch a fish.
-The village is also called Bay Mau for a large coconut forest reserve.
+You can engage with locals by helping them on paddy farms, picking vegetables, riding a buffalo, water fields or catching fish.
+The village is also called Bay Mau a large coconut forest reserve.

 The forest forms the backbone of the village’s ecosystem and shields the villages from strong sea waves.
 Riding a coracle (round bowl-like boats) through natural streams along the forest is the main attraction of the village.
 Read this article for a detailed account.